On the Round Complexity of Randomized Byzantine Agreement: Our Lower Bounds

 All protocols considered in this paper are \ppt (probabilistic polynomial time): the running time of every party is polynomial in the (common) security parameter (given as a unary string).
 We only consider Boolean-input Boolean-output protocols: apart from the common security parameter, all parties have a single input bit, and each of the honest parties outputs a single bit.
 For an $n$-party protocol $\Pi$, an input vector $\vv\in \zn$ and randomness $\vr$, let $\Pi(\vv; \vr)$ denote the output vector of the parties in an (honest) execution with party $\Party_i$'s input being $\vv_i$ and randomness $\vr_i$.
 For a set of parties $\cP \subseteq [n]$, we denote by $\Pi(\vv; \vr)_\cP$ the output vector of the parties in $\cP$.

 The protocols we consider might have a \emph{setup phase} in which before interaction starts a trusted party distributes (correlated) values between the parties.
-We only require the security to hold for a \emph{single} use of the setup parameters (in reality, these parameters are set once and then used for many interactions).
+We only require the security to hold for a \emph{single} use of the setup parameters, \ie for a single instance of the BA protocol (in reality, these parameters are set once and then used for many interactions).
 This, however, only makes our lower bound stronger.

 The communication model is \emph{synchronous}, meaning that the protocols proceed in rounds.
 In each round every party can send a message to every other party over a private and authenticated channel.
 (Allowing the protocol to be executed over private channels makes our lower bounds stronger.)
 It is guaranteed that all of the messages that are sent in a round will arrive at their destinations by the end of that round.